mpv-player/mpv/DOCS/client-api-changes.rst

         - deprecate mpv_get_wakeup_pipe().
 It's complex, but easy to replace using normal API (just set a wakeup callback to a function which writes to a pipe).
+        - add a 1st class hook API, which replaces the hacky mpv_command() based one.
+The old API is deprecated and will be removed soon.
+The old API was never meant to be stable, while the new API is.
  1.29   - the behavior of mpv_terminate_destroy() and mpv_detach_destroy()
           changes subtly (see documentation in the header file).
 In particular, mpv_detach_destroy() will not leave the player running in all